FAQ

 Are there non-fiction books in Queerlit?

 No, Queerlit does not contain non-fiction books.
 The purpose of the database has been to collect fiction (novels, poems and short stories).
-However, we do include autobiographical texts on the verge of fiction—books that may not be classified as fiction at the library, but that could regarded as ficiton.
+However, we do include autobiographical texts on the verge of fiction, that are not classified as fiction at the library.
 You can find our inclusion criteria here

 Are there translated books in Queerlit?